 A large debate over data privacy is how it balances with the need for information, and everyone gets it differently.
 India is too slow at passing personal data protection laws.
-China lacks the interest in enforcement.
+China lacks interest in enforcement.
 Others that have made strides ended up going too far, such as the EU overregulating with the GDPR and crippling their competitiveness11,12.
 We need to learn from these examples to determine what to balance correctly.